 Water conservation is an increasingly important issue and is regulated in some jurisdictions, such as California.
 Most requirements are at state or local levels, with restrictions typically but not always associated with drier geographic regions.
 Saving water also reduces operational costs.
 There are a number of ways retail facilities can reduce the use of water: use of low-flow plumbing fixtures in bathrooms and kitchens, fixing leaking equipment, and reducing landscaping water use.

 SUSTAINABILITY AND REDUCING COMPLIANCE RISK

 Reducing stormwater runoff at retail facilities can have a huge positive impact on the environment.
 Low Impact Development (LID) is an approach to land development or redevelopment designed to manage stormwater in a natural way.
+EPA provides information on green infrastructure design and implementation that can benefit water resources and the community.
 In some areas, facilities that implement stormwater management approaches get credit from stormwater fees.

 Water conservation outside the facility can be done through water-smart landscaping and only irrigating in early morning or late evening to reduce evaporation.
 Rainwater collection systems are another way to reduce water use and stormwater at the same time.
 The American Rainwater Catchment Systems Association (ARCSA) provides information on state regulations on rainwater harvesting.